ET on Tape

 Anytime, Anywhere

 The only thing better than reading an Epsilon Theory note is listening to one!
-We know our notes can be long and wordy.
-To best accommodate our readers and spread our message as far as possible, we've created a collection of audio recordings of our favorite notes.
+To better accommodate our readers and spread our message as far as possible, we've created a collection of audio recordings of our favorite notes.
 Now you can listen to Epsilon Theory anytime, anywhere!

 All Epsilon Theory Recordings